da03/Attention-OCR/README.md

 ```

-Note that since the updated Keras seems to be different from where we trained the model, the performance is really bad.
-In order to better use the provided model, check out the `old` branch and use Keras version 1.0.1.
+Note that since the updated Keras defines `running_std` different from when we trained our model, you need to add flag `--old-model-version` if you want to use the pretrained model.

 Example output images in `results/correct` (the output directory is set via parameter `output-dir` and the default is `results`): (Look closer to see it clearly.)